 Partial Hospitalization Treatment (PHP)

-A partial hospitalization program (PHP) offers more structure than an IOP, much like a school day focused on healing.
+A PHP for teens offers more structure than an IOP, much like a school day focused on healing.
 Teens spend 8 hours a day, five days a week, in therapy.
 They learn emotional control and often join family sessions to improve their home environment.

 For teens, PHP can be a powerful bridge.
 It is more involved than outpatient therapy but still allows them to go home each night.